yochaigal/cairn/wip/backgrounds/greenwise.md

 | **5** | Your impressive corpseflower won a local contest, then promptly killed a judge.
 You fled, but not without the **Prize Money (100gp)** and a warrant for your arrest.                    |
 | **6** | You created a restorative tincture that also caused accidental infertility.
 Take a **Healing Potion** that completely restores STR.
 Only you know of its unintended side-effects.                       |

-## What keeps you safe while in The Woods?
+## What keeps you safe while in The Wood?
 Roll 1d6:

 |       |                  |                                                                                                          |
 | ----- | ---------------- | -------------------------------------------------------------------------------------------------------- |